Hershel Schachter: Halakhic opinions

-Schachter is considered to be amongst the foremost posekim in today's Jewish Modern Orthodox community.
+Schachter is considered to be amongst the foremost poskim in today's Jewish Modern Orthodox community.
 Schachter served a pivotal role during the COVID-19 pandemic, publishing responsa that guided and advised Jews in their observance of halakha during an unprecedented time.
 His responsa are noted for being "broad and well-sourced" in addressing various issues that Jews were facing at the time, primarily due to quarantine and other preventative measures.
 He endorsed proper precautions and measures to protect people and those around them from catching the disease, while advising Jews how to adjust their lives to these precautions.
 Additionally, he maintained "sensitivity" for the broader role Jews serve in society and had a care for the "good of the whole."

+Schachter came under fire in mid-2025 for his support of convicted pedophile Nechemya Weberman, after Schachter's name appeared among signatories requesting Weberman's clemency and early release.
+In November 2025, Schachter publicly withdrew his support from the clemency petition after learning more about the case and issued a video statement saying he had not been fully informed of the details when he signed the letter, and declared “I retract my signature,” asserting that Weberman “should remain incarcerated".
+Schachter expressed that he was concerned that Weberman's sentence was longer than that of convicted pedophiles from other religious and ethnic groups.

 In the realm of medical halakha, Schachter does not allow Jewish doctors or medical students to work on Shabbat unless a person's life might be at risk.
 Jewish doctors and medical students should observe Shabbat, but that is trumped by the need to save a life.
 Schachter believes that the living status of a brain dead individual is a safek (matter of doubt), and thus requires that all decisions be made with the same stringencies applied to all cases where life-and-death is in doubt.
 This, therefore, forbids the organ donations of brain dead individuals, by considering them as possibly still halakhically alive, but also requires halitzah (release from the obligation of levirate marriage) in the case that a childless widow is left with only a brain dead husband as well as an able brother-in-law.

 In monetary law and taxation, Schachter believes that a graduated system of income taxes is "fair and reasonable" as they provide various necessary services to "take care of" fellow citizens.
 Thus, it qualifies as dina d'malkhuta dina (law of the land is law), and everyone is halakhically obligated to pay taxes.

 Schachter holds that a woman is not allowed to serve as the president of a synagogue unless there is absolutely no other choice.

 He is very supportive of using tekhelet on tzitzit and has developed his own method of tying which is widely used.